Pruning trees and woody shrubs is an essential part of landscape maintenance. Right now in the dormant season is the prime time to prune.

 Next, remove twigs and branches that may be diseased or infested with insects.
 Diseased branches will be discolored or have sunken bark.
-Twigs and branches infested with insects will have pitted or discolored bark — or the eggs or body parts will still be evident.
+Twigs and branches infested with insects will have pitted or discolored bark — or insect eggs or body parts will still be evident.
 Make sure to remove the entire dead or infested branch.
 Prune it back to a main trunk or major branch of equal or larger size.